Information for Applicants

 The Application Process

-Students wishing to display a poster, make a presentation, do a performance, curate an exhibition, or otherwise share their other collaborative work with faculty during this year's Celebrating Collaborations event should complete and submit the appropriate online application form.
-Click the link for the application form you need below to begin the application process.
+Students wishing to display a poster, make a presentation, do a performance, curate an exhibition, or otherwise share their other collaborative work with faculty during this year's Celebrating Collaborations event should complete and submit the appropriate online application form when it is available.

 If you have questions about applying, please email email@example.com.